All Episodes

 This investigation will go forward and justice will be served.

-Now, what that means is that uh uh we're just a cooling off period here of 45 days, and after 45 days, uh I think I think the objective here is is to um uh return these documents to Congressman William Jefferson, uh Democrat Louisiana in 45 days, and then force him to cooperate with subpoenas and request by law enforcement uh to uh turn over those documents.
+And after 45 days, I think the objective here is to return these documents to Congressman William Jefferson, Democrat Louisiana, in 45 days, and then force him to cooperate with subpoenas and request by law enforcement to turn over those documents.

 We'll see.

-There's a there's a variety of opinion on this.
+There's a variety of opinion on this.

 What is the president doing?